sondr3/git-ignore/README.md

 # Installation

-Currently the package is available a couple of places, including Homebrew, AUR and Nix.
+Currently, the package is available a couple of places, including Homebrew, AUR and Nix.

 <dl>
   <dt>Cargo</dt>